ExpediaDotCom/EchoX3/README.md

 Build-Time Tests

 Tests will be automatically run by Maven when building.
-Tests may be disabled for convenience by commenting out the appropriate line in the root POM.XML (or disabled on a per-project basis by adding a similar line to any sub-project's POM.XML).
+Tests may be disabled for convenience by commenting out the appropriate line in the root POM.XML as shown below (or disabled on a per-project basis by adding a similar line to any sub-project's POM.XML).

 ```
 <properties>